-Note:

-- The results given above are related to the tested sample, for various parameters, as observed at the time of sampling.
-The customer asked for the above tests only. - This test report will not be used for any publicity/legal purpose. - The test samples will be disposed off after two weeks from the date of issue of test report, unless until specified by the customer. - The Report can not be used as evidence in a court of law without the written approval of the lab.
+The results given above are related to the tested sample, for various parameters, as observed at the time of sampling.
+The customer asked for the above tests only.

+The lest samples will be disposed off after two weeks from the date of issue of test report, unless until specified by the customer.

+The Report can not be used as evidence in a court of law without the written approval of the lab.

-For ULTRA TESTING OF RESEARCH LABORATORY
+FOR ULTRA TESTING & RESEARCH L